Upcoming Events for Students

 Disport 4th May 2017

 84 students took part in the regional qualifiers for Disport held at Dorothy Hyman Stadium, Cudworth, Barnsley.
 It was a fantastic day enjoyed by all.
 Some of the events were soft ball throw, turbo javelin throw, wheelchair slalom, 100m, 80m, 50m and assisted walking.

 Art Exhibition 29th April 2017 - 1st June 2017

-Our first big Art and Design exhibition at Doncaster Art Gallery and Museum is now up and running as from 29th April until the 1st June.
-Now that it is installed and all of the exhibits are together, it is looking fabulous we really hope you have the time to go and see it all.
-On show in the exhibition is a selection of the art and design activities that pupils and young people have undertaken across the school.
+Our first big Art and Design exhibition at Doncaster Art Gallery and Museum was a huge success.
+On show in the exhibition was a selection of the art and design activities that pupils and young people have undertaken across the school.
 The children and young people have worked really hard on all of the activities and their achievements are shining bright.
 We very much want to celebrate all of their efforts in Art and Design.
-There are feedback slips and post box in the gallery for you to please put your comments about the exhibition.
-I always tell everyone that we have some brilliant artists across our school and now is your chance to see just how excellent they are.
+I always tell everyone that we have some brilliant artists across our school and it was a wonderful opportunity for everyone to see just how excellent they are.
 Well done to all of the children and young people.

 I would like to take this opportunity to thank you all for your support.